Climate Action Planning Steps

 Step 1: Leadership and Teamwork

 The Stanford University administration directed that the plan be developed in the departments that have direct responsibility to implement them.
-The planning exercise began in the Department of Sustainability and Energy Management (SEM), home to utilities, sustainability programs, and parking and transportation.
+The planning exercise began in the Department of Sustainability and Energy Management (SEM), home to utilities and sustainability programs.
 Under the leadership of the Executive Director, staff and faculty members of the Sustainability Working Group came together for the initial, intermediate, and final evaluation of this plan.

 Step 2: Inventory, Base Case, and Initial Options